NooderSecurity/Enumeration/README.md

 # Enumeration
-This repository is for enumeration tools/scrtips.
+This repository is for basic enumeration tools/scripts.